Phil's World Pub Guides - Greater Manchester, UK

 Village Way / Third Avenue

-Village Inn A friendly pub with a large knocked through interior in the standard refurbished pub style, well looked after.
-Sadly, the excellent lunchtime food is no longer served.
+Village Inn A friendly pub with a large knocked through interior in the standard refurbished pub style, generally well looked after.
+Sadly, lunchtime food is no longer served, but the evening meals are excellent.
 No real ale.
+Limited opening hours.

 Third Avenue / Fifth Street